 At work, they are skilled at mediating disputes, willing to work things out, and can be trusted with sensitive information.

-In the workplace, they are able to read others well and know how to work well one on one or in small groups.
-They are caring.
-Always wanting to help, and are easy to talk too.
+In the workplace, they are able to read others well and know how to work well one-on-one or in small groups.
+They are caring, always wanting to help, and are easy to talk too.

-Overall, whether we have siblings or not, the dynamics we experience as a child tend to manifest itself in the workplace.
+Overall, whether we have siblings or not, the dynamics we experience as a child tend to manifest themselves in the workplace.
 Many studies have shown that people would prefer to make less money and work with people they like versus making more money and working with people they dislike.
 What do you think?